ivbrajkovic/js-chronicles/SOLID Principles/liskov-substitution/index.md

 <a id="shapes"></a>

-### The Power of Substitutability: Shapes in TypeScript 🔷
+### The Power of Substitutability: Typescript Shapes🔷

 To understand the practical implications of LSP, let’s examine a classic example involving shapes.
 While the initial design may seem logical, subtle violations of LSP can emerge, leading to unexpected problems in the system.

-#### The Setup: A Simple Shape Hierarchy
+#### The Setup: A Simple Shape Hierarchy 🛠️

-Imagine a system designed to calculate the area of different shapes, starting with a base class Shape and a subclass Rectangle.
+Imagine a system designed to calculate the area of different shapes, starting with a base class `Shape` and a subclass `Rectangle`.

 ```typescript
 class Shape {